jedi4ever/bashpack/README.md

 - report error if bashpack is run on the wrong architecture
 - integrate .bashpack-ignore in package.json
 - ability to pass nodejs options
-- grunt plugin

 - include DYLIBS in bashpack

-- guess the startScript from the main in the package.json
-- guess the archive name from the module description
 - bashpackignore syntax to be similar from gitignore & npmignore

-- auto-build backfrom from npm (download, install --production, dedupe, bashpack)
-- copy baseDir first and rebuild it from a clean node_modules dir

-- auto-download nodejs binary/arch/version/etc to be included

 - multi architecture bashpacks : by including multiple nodejs binaries in the bashpack and selecting the correct one